 Mortgage Refinancing Rules for Tax Deductions

-Whether borrowers are entitled to deduct interest on the excess amount depends upon how they use the proceeds from the mortgage refinancing and the amount of the proceeds.
-When borrowers use the amount in excess of the existing mortgage to buy, build or substantially improve principal residences, meaning year-round dwellings, or second homes such as vacation retreats, their interest payments come under the rules for home acquisition loans.
+Whether borrowers are entitled to deduct interest on the amount in excess of their existing mortgage depends on how they use the proceeds of the refinancing and the amount of the proceeds.
+When borrowers use the excess amount to buy, build, or substantially improve a principal residence or a second home, their interest payments come under the rules for home acquisition loans.

-When their refinanced loans are partly home acquisition loans and partly home equity loans, there is an overall limit of $1,100,000, $1,000,000 home acquisition debt and $100,000 home equity debt, dropping to $550,000 for married couples filing separately.
+When refinanced loans are partly home acquisition loans and partly home equity loans, there is again an overall limit of $750,000, or $375,000 each for married couples filing separately.